-- an account belonging to you; - an account belonging to your spouse, or a family member residing at the same address; - an account belonging to you and your spouse jointly; - an account belonging to your dependent minor(s); - an account belonging to a corporation of which you or your spouse own more than 50% of the equity, and control more than 50% of the voting shares;
+- an account belonging to you; - an account belonging to your spouse, or a family member residing at the same address;

+- an account belonging to you and your spouse jointly; - an account belonging to your dependent minor(s); - an account belonging to a corporation of which you or your spouse own more than 50% of the equity, and control more than 50% of the voting shares;

 In this Prospectus, Series LW and LW5 are collectively referred to as the "Preferred Pricing Series".
-For the Preferred Pricing Series of the Funds other than the Pools, as applicable, if you invest more than \$100,000 in securities of Mackenzie Funds across your Eligible Accounts, we may waive the minimum initial investment amount for an Eligible Account in any Preferred Pricing Series of the Funds other than the Pools.
-For the Preferred Pricing Series of the Pools, as applicable, if you invest more than \$250,000 in units of Mackenzie Funds across your Eligible Accounts, we may waive the minimum initial investment amount for an Eligible Account in any Preferred Pricing Series of the Pools.
+For the Preferred Pricing Series of the Funds, if you invest more than \$100,000 in securities of Mackenzie Funds across your Eligible Accounts, we may waive the minimum initial investment amount for an Eligible Account in any Preferred Pricing Series of the Fund.

 You are responsible for ensuring your LBCFS representative or LBCFS-authorized representative is aware of all Eligible Accounts that should be linked in order to waive the minimum initial investment amount.
-We will link your Eligible Accounts only after your LBCFS representative or LBCFS-authorized representative communicated your Eligible Account information to us.
+We will link your Eligible Accounts only after your LBCFS representative or LBCFS-authorized representative has communicated your Eligible Account information to us.
 Generally, neither Mackenzie nor your LBCFS representative or LBCFSauthorized representative have the ability to independently determine what accounts should be linked.
 Mackenzie will, however, automatically link accounts belonging to one individual if the address associated with each account is identical and they have the same dealer representative code.
 This means that if you have two or more accounts with the same LBCFS representative or LBCFS-authorized representative, provided your LBCFS representative or LBCFSauthorized representative maintains these accounts under the same dealer representative code, they will be automatically linked by us.
 Accounts will not be automatically linked if you hold Funds with more than one advisor (including your LBCFS representative or LBCFSauthorized representative) or dealer (including LBCFS or your LBCFS-authorized dealer).
 For example, if you also hold Funds in a discount brokerage account, that account will not be automatically linked with an account you hold with your LBCFS representative or LBCFS-authorized representative.